 Research conducted by RenewableUK on onshore wind farms has shown that for each installed megawatt (MW), around £100,000 stays in the community and surrounding areas during the lifetime of a project.

 The industry works closely with the government, councils, local communities and wider interest groups, to ensure benefits associated with wind energy developments are felt by those who live locally.
-In 2011 RenewableUK developed the Community Benefits Protocol to cement the industry’s commitment to local communities in England.
-Initiatives are also underway in Scotland, Wales and Northern Ireland.
+In 2013 RenewableUK updated its 2011 Community Benefits Protocol to cement the industry’s commitment to local communities in England.
+Initiatives have also been developed in Scotland, Wales and Northern Ireland.